CompEvol/beast2-site/_posts/2023-03-24-improvement-of-SA-BEAUti.md

 However, thanks to Remco for fixing this issue in BEAUti (see the [GitHub issue](https://github.com/CompEvol/BeastFX/issues/45)).

-In BEAST 2.7.3 or higher, SA can be installed or updated to version 2.1.1 (or higher).
+In BEAST 2.7.3 (or higher), SA can be installed or updated to version 2.1.1 (or higher).
 To set up a "Sampled Ancestors MRCA prior" for a fossil, repeat the previous process in the "Priors" panel, but select the prior from the drop list.